apache/trafficserver/doc/admin-guide/plugins/header_rewrite.en.rst

 Where ``http://www.example.com/second`` is the destination to retrieve the custom response from.
 This can be enabled per-mapping or globally.
-Ensure there is a remap rule for the second endpoint aswell!
+Ensure there is a remap rule for the second endpoint as well!
 An example remap config would look like

    map /first http://www.example.com/first @plugin=header_rewrite.so @pparam=cond1.conf